ravinderdeol/javascript_tutorials/README.md

-# Code Tutorials
+# Coding Tutorials

-In this repo, I share the code I write for tutorials at https://www.ravinderdeol.com/code-tutorials.
+In this repo, I share the code I write for tutorials at https://www.ravinderdeol.com/coding-tutorials.